 The Concession Agreement, according to Article 13.
-Environment Protection - 13.2 Environmental Requirements - §13.2.2. requires the Concessionaire to compile, throughout the Concession Period, an annual report on environmental strategy, which shall be submitted to the State within three (3) months of the Concession Commencement Date (CCD) and each anniversary thereof.
-The Concessionaire is also obliged to create and maintain an internet site where the aforementioned report shall be published.
+Environment Protection - 13.2 - §13.2.2.
+Environmental Requirements requires the Concessionaire to compile, throughout the Concession Period, an annual report on environmental strategy, which shall be submitted to the State within three (3) months of the Concession Commencement Date (CCD) and anniversary thereof. each Concessionaire is also obliged to create and internet site where maintain an aforementioned report shall be published.